kayoub5/J2534-Sharp/README.md

 ```

 ## Alternate usage of the APIFactory ##
-Alternately, the API factory can be instanciated as an instance, and when disposed, will dispose all children with it.
+Alternately, the API factory can be instantiated as an instance, and when disposed, will dispose all children with it.
 This negates the need for explicit using's'
 except for the initial one for the APIFactory.
 NOTE:  The APIFactory instance is only used to facilitate the disposal, and the instance does not need to be passed
 around.
 ```csharp